sharmine-s/sql-databases/sql_bites/04_updating_and_deleting_date.md

 ## Challenge

-Delete the album with ID `12`.
+1. Update the title and release_year of the album with ID 1 (in a single query).
+Then use a SELECT query to get the list of albums and verify that one has been updated.

-Use a `SELECT` query to get the list of albums and verify that one has been deleted.
+2. Delete the album with ID 12.
+Then use a SELECT query to get the list of albums and verify that one has been deleted.

 [Next Challenge](05_creating_new_data.md)